-I am a Teaching Textbooks blogging ambassador and do receive my curriculum from them.
+I was a Teaching Textbooks blogging ambassador and did receive my curriculum from them.
 However, all opinions are 100% my own.

 We have been a Teaching Textbooks family for the last couple years and I have seriously loved it.
 It has been such a help for us and it has helped my oldest to thrive in Math.
 Before starting Teaching Textbooks she and I fought often about Math.
 Because of her dyslexia, she just wasn’t thriving with the curriculum we were using.
 However, when I first started using TT there were 10 things I didn’t know about Teaching Textbooks.
 I am going to share those with you so that you can get the most out of your Teaching Textbooks curriculum.